Rapid KL: Services

-The rail services operate daily from 6a.m. to 10p.m.
-The operation hours will be extended for certain stations when special events such as the final of Piala Malaysia and New Year's Eve countdown were held.
+The rail services operate daily from 6 a.m. to 11 p.m.
+The operation hours are extended for certain stations when special events such as the final of Piala Malaysia and the New Year's Eve countdown.

-During the Movement Control Order, the waiting times between trains were extended to 10 minutes during peak hours and 30 minutes during other times, as less people went outside due to the lockdown.
+During the Movement Control Order, the waiting times between trains were extended to 10 minutes during peak hours and 30 minutes during other times, as fewer people went outside due to the lockdown.

-On 10 September, RapidKL reduced its waiting times for trains and buses to support the growing number of workers going back to their reopened workplaces.
+On 10 September 2021, Rapid KL reduced its waiting times for trains and buses to support the growing number of workers going back to their reopened workplaces.
 On peak hours, trains arrived at around 4 to 10 minutes, on non-peak hours, trains arrived from 7 to 12 minutes, and on weekends they arrived on 7 minutes (central business district for LRT Ampang/Sri Petaling) or 15 minutes.

 Infrastructure

-The Ampang Line consists of two sub-lines, one a north–south line and one heading eastward.
-The Chan Sow Lin-Sri Petaling route serves the southern part of Kuala Lumpur.
-The Chan Sow Lin-Ampang route primarily serves the suburb of Ampang in Selangor and the town of Pudu in Kuala Lumpur, both of which are located in the northeastern region of the Klang Valley.
-Both lines converge at Chan Sow Lin; the merged line leads north, terminating at Sentul Timur LRT station.
+The Ampang Line and Sri Petaling Line are two sub-lines of a single LRT system, one a north–south line and one heading eastward.
+The Chan Sow Lin-Putra Heights route serves the southern part of Kuala Lumpur and the town of Puchong in Selangor.
+The Chan Sow Lin-Ampang route primarily serves the suburbs of Ampang in Selangor and Cheras in Kuala Lumpur, both of which are located in the northeastern region of the Klang Valley.
+Both lines converge at Chan Sow Lin; the merged line leads north, terminating at Sentul Timur.